danielqiang/pollevbot/README.md

 #### Example ####

 Suppose you want to answer polls made by poll host `teacher123` every Monday and Wednesday from 11:30 AM to 12:30 PM in your timezone on your UW account.
-To do this, first deploy to Heroku:

-Set the config variables as follows:
+To do this, set the config variables as follows:

 * `DAY_OF_WEEK=mon,wed`
 * `HOUR=11`